6 Types Of Yoga That Are Perfect For Beginners

 It’s All Yoga

 Although there are many styles of yoga, there is more that unites we yogis than separates us.
 Even if you always do Power Yoga, for instance, you can still walk into a Hatha class and expect to know the poses and speak the language.
-Many of the variables, including the speed, the music, the inclusion of mediation or chanting, are up to each individual teacher’s training and preference.
+Many of the variables, including the speed, the music, the inclusion of meditation or chanting, are up to each individual teacher’s training and preference.
 Keep trying until you find the type of class you connect with.
 We’re all under the yoga umbrella and there’s plenty of room for everyone!

 By Ann Pizer who has been practicing and writing about yoga for over 20 years.